-Whilst we had originally expected the Bill to include a new regulatory regime for DB consolidation vehicles (see our Alert), an announcement over the summer suggested that this was no longer the case.
+As with the 2019 version, the Bill does not include a new regulatory regime for DB consolidation vehicles, which had previously been expected (see our Alert).

-More significantly, there is seemingly no mention of easements to the existing statutory process for converting GMPs into ordinary scheme benefits.
+More significantly, the new Bill still does not appear to mention easements to the existing statutory process for converting GMPs into ordinary scheme benefits.
 Potential easements have been on the Government's radar for several years now, as the legislation is not as clear or as easy to use as it might be.
-Back in April, the DWP published guidance on using GMP conversion as a means of addressing the need to equalise for the effect of GMPs, following last year's Lloyds case.
-Perhaps, therefore, this will be picked up as the Bill wends its way through the Parliamentary process?
+Back in April 2019, the DWP published guidance on using GMP conversion as a means of addressing the need to equalise for the effect of GMPs, following last year's Lloyds case.
+With further developments on GMP equalisation expected this year (including more industry guidance and a new court hearing on the impact of transfers-out), perhaps this will be picked up during the Parliamentary process?